ljbroersen/timer-diary-v2/README.md

 ## Project Setup
 ### Prerequisites
-Ensure you have the following installed:
+Ensure you have the following installed and/or created:

 - **Node.js** (v22.6.0+)
 - **npm** (v10.8.2+)
+- A **PostgreSQL** database for this project

+There is a sample environment file provided in the repository.
+Please change the name from `.env.sample` to `.env.local` and change the credentials to your own.

 ### Installation
 1. **Clone the repository**: